-- By Mail: General Election ballots must be postmarked the day before Election Day.
+- By Mail: General Election ballots must be postmarked by the day before Election Day, November 20, 2023.

-- In Person: On Election Day, visit a Voting Assistance Center if you did not receive your ballot in the mail or you need assistance with voting.
+- In Person: Visit a Voting Assistance Center during Early Voting or on Election Day if you did not receive your ballot in the mail or you need assistance with voting.

 If you or a loved one are temporarily or permanently disabled and need an accommodation to vote, please call 435-336-3040.

 How does vote by mail work?

 Your county clerk uses various security and privacy measures to ensure that your mail ballot is secret and counted accurately.
 Watch this short video that explains their process:

 Do I have to mail my ballot?

 No. If you do not want to mail your ballot using the United States Postal Service, you have other options to turn in your ballot: